keshav99/Skribbl.io-bot/README.md

-# Scribbl.it-bot
+# Skribbl.io-bot
-A bot that auto draws characters in the scribbl.it game.
+A bot that auto draws characters in the skribbl.io game.
 I have also added some thresholding image functions for images taken from google for better accurate drawing.
 It takes less than 30 seconds for any image to draw fully